philippfeldner/diary-survey-bot/README.md

 registered in the CUSTOM_KEYBOARD dictionary.
 - **condition:** Conditions can be used to give questions certain requirements.
 If a user does not fulfill given requirements the question will be skipped for him.
-A condition is defined as a list, that contains the desired answer and a unique identifier to avoid collisions.
-Multiple conditions per question are supported too.
+Multiple conditions are possible.
 - **condition_required:** Previously defined conditions can be put here and if the user does not fulfill them the question will be skipped for him.
 - **commands:** Commands are basically signals for the program to trigger special events.
 List of all (current) commands and their usage:
   -  *FORCE_KB_REPLY:* The user has to choose an option from the Keyboard to proceed.
   -  *Q_ON:* See BLOCK settings - MANDATORY
-  -  *COUNTRY:* Signals, that the user will respond with his country:  Relevant for database.
+  -  *COUNTRY:* Signals that the user will respond with his country:  Relevant for database.
-  -  *AGE:* Signals, that the user will respond with his age:      Relevant for database.
+  -  *AGE:* Signals that the user will respond with his age:      Relevant for database.
-  -  *GENDER:* Signals, that the user will respond with his gender:   Relevant for database.
+  -  *GENDER:* Signals that the user will respond with his gender:   Relevant for database.
-  -  *TIMEZONE:* Signals, that the user will respond with his timezone: Relevant for database.
+  -  *TIMEZONE:* Signals that the user will respond with his timezone: Relevant for database.
+  - *["DATA", "DATA_NAME", "COMMAND"]:* Signals that a certain operation shall be executed onto a custom datastructure.
+(See Survey Specific Functions).

 *Example question:*
 ```